Plugins

 Install Plugins

-To install an new plugin, copy the provided plugin to your OpenGolfSim plugins/ folder.
+To install a plugin, copy the provided plugin to your OpenGolfSim plugins/ folder (see below).

 Plugin Folder Location